bl4ck1c3/frda/README.md

     rake ci

+## Timeline of the Revolution

+The timeline of the revolution widget shown on the home page comes from an external service, with data in a Google Sheet.

+Documentation for how the widget is created via a spreadsheet is here: https://timeline.knightlab.com/docs/using-spreadsheets.html
+The live FRDA spreadsheet is referenced in Jira ticket #FRDA-274

 ## Solr Fields in Fixtures

 The following fields are important for the web app to work correctly and are required for each kind of item